bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 You can also choose to use [Sass](https://sass-lang.com), a pre-processor for CSS.
 Pass `--use-sass` to `bridgetown new` to set up your project to support Sass.

 The starting place for CSS code lives at `frontend/styles/index.css`.
 You can add additional stylesheets and `@import` them into `index.css`.
 CSS files placed anywhere inside `src/_components` are automatically imported.
+PostCSS is only applied to `.css` files and not `.sass` files.

 ### PostCSS